rembab/Elixir-Search-Engine/README.md

 # Search Engine
+Created as part of Computational Methods in Science in Engineering at AGH Krakow.
 ## What is the project?
 It's a highly optimized search engine running on a **ErlangVM** via **Elixir**.
 It uses **livebook** for basic UI.